-The option to the check complexity of text is available in WordRake for Word on Mac or Windows.
+The option to check the complexity of text is available in WordRake for Word on Mac or Windows.
 When you click the shortcut button, you’ll get an enhanced version of Microsoft's readability feature without leaving the WordRake ribbon or first running spellcheck.

 WordRake’s readability score offering adds contextual feedback, which reflects the information sophisticated professionals care about, including information about expected adult reading levels and example publications to demonstrate comparable reading difficulty.

 Business and professional writers should aim for a reading ease score of 60-70 or higher, though many judicial opinions score in the 30-range.

 Use Microsoft Features

 WordRake offers shortcuts to popular Microsoft editing functions, so you can quickly and easily get the most from your software.